programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 If this printing operation yields anything at all, then the file input operation has worked as expected and you can move on to stylometric analysis.

 <div class="alert alert-warning">
-If the files fail to load, the most likely reason is that your current working directory is not the parent directory of the data repository you created by unzipping the archive from the Required Materials section above; changing your working directory should do the trick.
+If the files fail to load, the most likely reason is that your current working directory is not the `data` repository created by unzipping the archive from the Required Materials section above; changing your working directory should do the trick.
+How you do this depends on your Python development environment.
 </div>

 # First Stylometric Test: Mendenhall's Characteristic Curves of Composition